hugo53/hugo53.github.io/_posts/2013-09-27-audio-processing-in-ios---an-initial-step.md

 tags: [audio]
 ---
 {% include JB/setup %}
-> Performance with audio is always a challenge for any developer by reason of its very low level.
+> Performing with audio is always a challenge for any developer by reason of its very low level.
 By chance, I got some opportunities to do with audio included playing, recording and pre (and/or) post processing.
 This post tends to cover as much as possible basic knowledge in Audio aspect for two reasons: reminding myself and sharing with other enthusiastic guys.

 In the first words, I want to warn that I am working on iOS platform at the moment.
 Therefore, all of knowledge appear here is of iOS or related to iOS by default.